Things to Do in Gijón

 The final stop on the free tour will be the elegant Plaza Mayor, the perfect setting to say goodbye after two hours of exploring Gijón's main attractions.

-In the Plaza del Marqués we will see the Monument to Don Pelayo , founder of the Kingdom of Asturias and considered the initiator of the Reconquista.
+In the Plaza del Marqués, we will see the Monument to Don Pelayo, founder of the Kingdom of Asturias and considered the initiator of the Reconquista.

-Are you coming with us?
+Will you come with us?

 Gijón awaits you!